Demographer; Teacher of applied Statistics and Demographic Methods

-I am currently studying the relationship between migration and mortality, determinants of COVID-19 mortality, and more generally the ageing of the Swedish population.
-The majority of my research is based on individual-level register data of the total Swedish population.
-Beyond that I am also interested in international trends of health and mortality and demographic methods.
+Currently, my focus is on understanding the relationship between migration and mortality, identifying determinants of COVID-19 mortality, and investigating the ageing dynamics of the Swedish population.
+Most of my research utilizes individual-level register data from the entire Swedish population.
+However, I also maintain an interest in global trends in health, mortality, and demographic methods.

 In a world full of profiles, here find a selection of my own…

 Photo: Östergötland, Sweden, close to Gunnar Andersson’s farm